Dirndl: Similar designs

-Since similar design elements occur in other European folk costumes, these designs are sometimes mistaken for dirndls.
-Similar designs occur in other tracht traditions in German-speaking countries (e.g. the Gutach valley tracht from the Black Forest), as well as traditional folk costume in Norway (Bunad) and Denmark.
+Other traditional European folk costumes are sometimes mistaken for dirndls, since they include similar design elements.
+Examples of such folk costumes include different tracht traditions in German-speaking countries (e.g. the Gutach valley tracht from the Black Forest), as well as traditional folk costume in Norway (Bunad) and Denmark.
+Traditional women's clothing from Slovenia also contains similar design elements, but has its own distinct ethnic traditions.

 History

 The dirndl has passed through different periods in its history.
-These include (1) its origins as rural clothing, (2) development as a recognized folk costume, (3) evolution as a fashion style, (4) appropriation by the Nazis, (5) decline in popularity after the Second World War, followed by a resurgence from the 1990s.
+These include (1) its origins as rural clothing, (2) development as a recognized folk costume, (3) evolution as a fashion style, (4) appropriation by the Nazis, (5) decline in popularity after the Second World War, followed by (6) a resurgence from 1990.
 Each of these periods has left an impression on the design and perception of the dirndl.

 Origins

 The dirndl originated as a dress worn in rural areas, a more hardy form of the costume worn today.
-Rural costumes originated in the countryside; they showed that the wearer belonged to a particular social class, occupation, religious persuasion or ethnic group.
-Differing designs developed in the different regions.
-They were influenced by urban fashions, costumes in neighbouring regions, available materials, as well as fashions in the royal courts and in the military.
+Folk costumes showed that the wearer belonged to a particular social class, occupation, religious persuasion or ethnic group.
+Differing designs developed in different regions, influenced by available materials and costumes in neighbouring regions, as well as trends in urban areas, royal courts and the military.

 Dresses similar to the dirndl, featuring skirts with bodices, aprons and blouses were commonplace in Europe from the 16th to the 18th centuries.
 Similar elements are present in other German folk costumes, for instance the tracht designs found in the Black Forest; they also occur in folk costumes in other parts of Europe, such as the Norwegian women's Bunad and the Upper Carniola costume of Slovenia.
-Distinctive features of the dirndl (including the tight bodice, lower neckline and wide skirt), developed from the women´s fashions of the royal court in the 17th century; over time, the court fashions made their way into urban and rural clothing.
+Distinctive features of the dirndl (including the tight bodice, lower neckline and wide skirt), developed from the women's fashions of the royal court in the 17th century; over time, the court fashions made their way into urban and rural clothing.
 Alpine traditional costume spread to regions in Bavaria and Austria outside the mountains through migration in search of work.
 As a result, the dirndl developed over time into female Austrian servants' work clothes.